MichalFab/Eccomerce/README.md

-# Eccomerce App use Spring Boot and Spring Security.
+# Eccomerce App use Spring Boot, Spring Security and:
+-Maven
+-Thymeleaf